 There are many local bus companies that ply the main routes over the borders.
 Several companies run comfortable shuttle bus services between Nairobi and Arusha and Moshi in Tanzania.
 These are aimed at tourists who fly into Nairobi and are visiting the game parks in Tanzania’s northern circuit region from Arusha, or are climbing Mt Kilimanjaro from Moshi.
 The buses take about 5-6 hours in either direction, and drivers assist passengers with border procedures.
 Riverside Shuttles (www.riverside-shuttle.com) offers a reliable daily service.

 For long-distance cross-border bus travel, recommended for visitors is Scandinavia Express (www.scandinaviagroup.com), which has frequent daily departures to and from Nairobi and Arusha, Moshi and Dar es Salaam, Nairobi and Mwanza, and Mombasa and Dar es Salaam.
 It also offers daily services between Nairobi and Kampala in Uganda, and from Dar es Salaam to Lusaka in Zambia.

 The main port is Dar es Salaam (www.tanzaniaports.com) which is served by commercial ships but no passenger services from other countries.
 It does however serve as the departure point for ferry services to Zanzibar.

 Passenger ferry services run on Lake Tanganyika to Mpulunga (Zambia).
-They also used to run to Bujumbura (Burundi), and this service is likely to start up again in the future.
+They also used to run to Bujumbura (Burundi), but it’s not known if this service is likely to start running again.
 There is sporadic and unreliable ferry service on Lake Nyasa linking Tanzania with Malawi.